German Burschenschaft: History

 In 1881, the "General Deputies Convent" (“Allgemeiner Deputierten-Convent”) was founded by 35 fraternities in Eisenach, renamed "German Burschenschaft" in 1902.
 The members agreed on commonalities in general student and student affairs, but in a number of other matters the individual fraternities should decide for themselves.
 A recording of Austrian Burschenschaft was initially rejected for the reason that the association at that time "basically rejected the active participation in political issues" according to the statement on the website of Deutsche Burschenschaft.
 When in 1919 the Treaty of St. Germain was made and the unification of Germany and Austria into a Großdeutsches Reich was ruled out, the Deutsche Burschenschaft merged with the Austrian "Burschenschaft der Ostmark".
 In its understanding, at least the Burschenschaften unite the German fatherland.

 In a number of participating Burschenschaften antisemitism was common; all members had to be Christian.
 Jewishness was not seen as being religious, i.e Judaism, but was racialised.
-Resulting from several disputes at the annual Burschentag (fraternity day) in 1920 it was established that membership was not open to Jews or descendants of Jews or people whose fianées had Jewish ancestors.
-In addition, many Burschenschafter were against the first German Republic, the so-called Weimarer Republik and they scattered to accept the defeat in the first world war.
+Resulting from several disputes at the annual Burschentag (fraternity day) in 1920 it was established that membership was not open to Jews or descendants of Jews or people whose fiancées had Jewish ancestors.
+In addition, many Burschenschafter were against the first German Republic, the so-called Weimarer Republik and they scattered to accept the defeat in the First World War.

 In 1996 some liberal-conservative Burschenschaften stepped out of Deutsche Burschenschaft and founded the “New German Burschenschaft”.
 In 2011 there were a debate at Burschentag in Eisenach about a so-called “Ariernachweis” for members.
 Two years later this proposal was secluded.
 Nevertheless, some associations left Deutsche Burschenschaft and the numbers of members were cut in half.
 Some of the Burschenschaften stepped into “New German Burschenschaft” and some others founded in 2016 the “General German Burschenschaft”.

-In 2014 the executive committee of German socialdemocratic party SPD made a "incompatibility decision".
+In 2014 the executive committee of German Social Democratic Party SPD made a "incompatibility decision".
 It forbids belonging to both the SPD and a fraternity, which is organized in the umbrella organization Deutsche Burschenschaft.
 SPD reacted to the ongoing radicalization of DB and the "increasingly nationalist and Greater German program".
 That is incompatible with the values of social democracy.

 Traditionally there were two wings in the German Burschenschaft: conservative on one side and völkisch or extreme-right members on the other side.
 The newspaper Die Tageszeitung wrote in 2018, that for a long time, DB had seen itself as "nonpartisan - from the CDU / CSU on the Republicans to the NPD".
 But when Alternative for Germany (AfD) gained strength in Germany the right-wing gained more influence in the DB.
 Especially the AfD-Youth Organization "Young Alternative" became attractive for fraternity members.
 According to an AfD-member of Parliament of Nordrhein-Westfalia, about 20 percent of Young Alternative members are also organized in fraternities by 2018.